Algae are chlorophyll-bearing autotrophic members of thallophytes comprising a large heterogeneous assemblage of relatively simple plants.

 - Marine algae

 A large number of algae are found in freshwater.
-They can be divided into types- Still or stagnant water forms and Running water forms.
+They can be divided into two types: Still or stagnant water forms and Running water forms.

 Mostly, members of myxophyceae and Chlorophyceae develop in stagnant water.
 Common examples of them are Zygnema and Oedogonium.